snazzy-d/sdc/docs/dalloc.md

 of the arenas are for allocations that may contain pointer and the other half for allocations that may not.

-Arenas will request huge pages (2MB) from the region allocation and allocate ranges of 4kb pages from them.
-Each huge page used by the arena comes with a page descriptor which has a bitmap of which pages are allocated within it or not.
+Arenas will request blocks (2MB) from the region allocator and allocate ranges of 4kb pages from them.
+Each block used by the arena comes with a page descriptor which has a bitmap of which pages are allocated within it or not.

-The id of the CPU ocre on which the thread is currently running decides what arena to use.
+The id of the CPU core on which the thread is currently running decides what arena to use.
 This ensures a low level of contention in practice, and will limit the number of arena used to twice the number of core on the machine.

 ### Large allocations

-All the huge page descriptors which have any slots left are kept in the serie of pairing heaps, based on the maximum size class that can be allocated.
+All the block descriptors which have any slots left are kept in the serie of pairing heaps, based on the maximum size class that can be allocated.
 The pairing heaps allows for amortized constant time insertions and deletions.
-This way, finding a huge page to allocate from can be extremely quick.
+This way, finding a block to allocate from can be extremely quick.

 ### Small allocations